kumuluz/kumuluzee-security/README.md

 ### Security configuration

 To protect a REST service using KumuluzEE Security authentication you have to annotate the REST application class with the `@DeclareRoles` annotation.
-When using the `@DeclareRoles` annotation the Keycloak configuration (**keycloak.json**) has to be provided with configuration key `kumuluzee.security.keycloak.config`.
+When using the `@DeclareRoles` annotation the Keycloak configuration (**keycloak.json**) has to be provided with configuration key `kumuluzee.security.keycloak.json`.
 The configuration key can be defined as an environment variable, file property or config server entry (if using the KumuluzEE Config extension with support for etcd/Consul).
 Please refer to KumuluzEE Config for more information.
 Optionally you can override the configuration in the code using the `@Keycloak` annotation.